tibidoh/dataset_regression/README.md

 ### Results interpretation

-Result of regression is returned as `RegressionResult` object containing two filds:
+Result of regression is returned as `RegressionResult` object containing two fields:

 `counters:Map[String, Long]`  - A set of counters created by a function passed to 'counters' parameter.